muhammadmnyer/halfGrade/README.md

 This project is a work in progress and is not fully finished.
 It is intended as a demonstration of my skills and potential to contribute effectively to professional development projects.

+### Important Design Note

+The app's design is primarily intended for mobile devices.
+It is hosted on the internet to simplify access, but its layout and features are optimized for a mobile user experience.

 ## Contact

 Feel free to reach out if you have any questions or would like to discuss potential job opportunities: